TommyTeaVee/workadventure/docs/maps/troubleshooting.md

 cookie inside an iFrame is "None".

 {.alert.alert-info}
-The `SameSite` attribute of your cookie MUST be set to "None" if you want to be able to use this cookie from an iFrame inside WorkAdventure.
+The `SameSite` attribute of your cookie MUST be set to "None" if you want to be able to use this cookie from an iFrame inside Qtune.

 **Default values**: